 - Share the window containing the image.

-Make sure that the window contains the whole image and there is no scrolling.
+Make sure that the window contains the whole image as there is no scrolling.
 If you are using a browser, open a fresh window rather than another tab.
 The annotation is on a layer over the window so changing the underlying content can be disconcerting.

 I would recommend that you use a view only app to display the image.
 If you open it in (for example) Paint, you may find yourself editing the image rather than adding an annotation!